JATOS/JATOS_docs/docs/Run_your_study/End-page-after-your-study-finished.md

 sidebar_position: 9
 ---

 By default JATOS just shows the text "**This study is finished.
-Thank you for your participation.**" in English language, with no special formatting, after a study finshed.
+Thank you for your participation.**" in English language, with no special formatting, after a study finished.
 Maybe you want a different language or add a logo and different text or styling, then read on.

 ### 1. endPage.html